zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "A gentleman accepts the responsibility of his actions and bears the burden of their consequences."
+> "Don't try to steer the river."
 >
-> — William Faulkner
+> — Deepak Chopra
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch